Competition and Diversity in Generative AI: Model

 Our definition of $s_\gamma$ reveals a slight subtlety that will impact how we think about social welfare, reflecting modeling differences in Hotelling games.
 In one formulation (for example, Hotelling games on disconnected graphs~\citep{knoblauch1991generalizing,fournier2019location}), prices are fixed (or 0), but demand served is not.
 Social welfare is the total demand served, which is simply the sum of player utilities:\footnote{By convention, we let $s(0) = 1$ for any $s$ to ensure that denominators are always nonzero.}

 This maps nicely to the case where $\gamma \le 1$.
 While society experiences diminishing marginal gains from items of type $k$, overall demand met for type $k$ increases in $C_k$.
-We could microfound this, for example, with a consumer model in which consumers who want content of type $k$ are still picky and reject each item of type $k$ with some probability~\citep[e.g.,~][]{peng2024reconciling}.
+We could microfound this, for example, with a model in which consumers can derive benefit from more than one item.
 Thus, more production of type $k$ increases overall demand for type $k$ met.

-In another formulation (e.g.,~Hotelling games with endogeneous prices~\citep{hotelling1929stability}), demand is fixed but prices are not.
-Players who sample the same type face (potentially imperfect) price competition, meaning the total surplus players derive from type $k$ (i.e., total demand met $\times$ price per unit demand) \textit{decreases} in $C_k$.
-We ignore transfers in our definition of social welfare, meaning social welfare is simply the overall demand met.
+In another formulation (e.g.,~Hotelling games with endogenous prices~\citep{hotelling1929stability}), demand is fixed but prices are not.
+Players who sample the same type experience (potentially imperfect) price competition, meaning the total surplus players derive from type $k$ (i.e., total demand met $\times$ price per unit demand) \textit{decreases} in $C_k$.
+As is common in the literature, we ignore transfers between producers and consumers in our definition of social welfare, meaning social welfare is simply the overall demand met.
 Taking $\bd_k$ to be the fixed demand for each $k$, social welfare is

 This corresponds to the case where $\gamma \ge 1$.
 Here, we could microfound a model in which demand for type $k$ is fixed at $\bd_k$, and as $C_k$ increases, price competition drives down producer surplus per unit of demand met.
 Perfect (Bertrand) price competition would imply that producer $i$'s utility is $\bd_{k_i}$ when $C_{k_i} = 1$ and $0$ if $C_{k_i} > 1$, corresponding to the score function $s_\infty(x) = x^\infty$.